Best action cameras for cyclists: Record your ride for all to see

 If your main aim is to have a record of your ride in case something happens, the Cycliq Fly 12 loop records footage and can detect a potential incident and store the images for later.
 You get a front light too.

-The Insta360 One RS gives you 360-degree images, which you can edit down later to focus on the parts that you want.
-Its modular design means that it's easy to set up as you need it or extend battery life.
+The Insta360 X4 gives you 360-degree images, which you can edit down later to focus on the parts that you want.
+Its 8K resolution means that the footage is 4K even after editing.

 The Garmin Varia RCT715 doesn't just record footage of what's going on behind you, it also includes a tail light, plus there's a rearview radar that will detect vehicles and alert you as they approach via your cycling computer.